Tour the abandoned Tennessee ghost town where millionaires vacationed

 Ramshackle interior

+These days the chalet is in a sorry state of disrepair if this photo is anything to go by.
 In a tale of riches to ruins, debris litters the floors and windowpanes are missing from the French doors that lead out onto the porch.
-Still, the structure itself appears fairly robust, unlike the rickety cottages of Society Hill that line the river.
+Still, the structure itself appears fairly robust, unlike the rickety cottages of Society Hill along the riverbank.

 Millionaires' Row